Nuitka/Nuitka/Developer_Manual.rst

           g()
        )
      )
      # 1. For the assignment, ask right hand side, for computation.
-Enter computeExpression
+Enter "computeExpression"
      # for iterator making, and decide that it gives a fresh iterator value, with a known
      # "iterated" value.
      # 2. Link the "a" assignment to the assignment node.
      b = next( a )
      # 1. ask the right hand side, for computation.
-Enter computeNode for next iterator
+Enter "computeExpression"
-     # value, which will look up a.
+     # for next iterator value, which will look up a.
      b = next( a )
      del a